resurfaceio/logger-ruby/README.md

 ## Logging From Rack Middleware

 This works for Sinatra and other Rack-based frameworks including Rails.
-This does usage logging without changing application controllers to use around_actions.
-Simply add a top-level use method as shown below.
+This requires no changes to your app except for adding a top-level use method as shown below.

-(For rails, this is config.ru)
+    # for rails, add to config.ru
     require 'resurfaceio/logger'
     use HttpLoggerForRack

 HttpLoggerForRack performs some basic filtering: it ignores redirects (304 response codes), and only logs responses